igrishaev/farseer/README.md

 [doc-default]: https://raw.githubusercontent.com/igrishaev/farseer/master/farseer-doc/resources/templates/farseer/default.md

 This function takes a config map, a resource template and a path of the output file.
-The Doc package provides the [default Makdown template][doc-default] which can be found by the path `"templates/farseer/default.md"`.
+The Doc package provides the [default Markdown template][doc-default] which can be found by the path `"templates/farseer/default.md"`.

 In your project, most likely you create a `dev` namespace with a function that